• Skip to content

 Once you’ve accepted your offer, we’ll email you to invite you to apply for accommodation.

-Read about your accommodation options
+Check out your accommodation options

-12. Finally... read our next steps for starting at uni
+12. Finally: read our next steps for starting at uni

 Once you’ve completed all of these steps, you’re on your way to becoming a student at Brighton.

-Visit our starting at uni webpages
+Read our guide for starting at uni

 • Facebook